Research Group in Breast Health

 50-minute breast education presentation and lesson plan

-We've produced a breast education presentation and lesson plan to help you teach adolescent girls about breast health.
-You can download the plan for free.
+Following extensive consultation with girls, teachers and schools we have produced Treasure Your Chest, a breast education presentation and lesson plan to help you teach adolescent girls about breast health.
+This is free to download from our Treasure Your Chest website.

-- An icebreaker to cover the embarrassment of talking about breasts
+- An icebreaker to tackle the embarrassment of talking about breasts

 - Understanding the anatomy of the breast